Dollar downtrend takes breather amid higher yields as jobs report looms

 Investors now await U.S. nonfarm payrolls later on Friday for clues on whether significantly more stimulus will be needed to keep the economic recovery alive.

-The dollar index was little changed at 89.841 in early Asian trading, after dipping to an almost three-year low of 89.206 on Wednesday.
+The dollar index was little changed at 89.859 in Asian trading, after dipping to an almost three-year low of 89.206 on Wednesday.
 It rose more than half a percent on Thursday, but remains on track for a weekly decline.

 Our Standards: The Thomson Reuters Trust Principles.